 - 1 tsp baking powder

-- 3 cups neutral-flavored oil (vegetable, rice bran, canola, etc.) (plus more for rolling dough)
+- 3 cups neutral oil (plus more for rolling the dough)

 Instructions

-- In a large bowl, combine 1 large egg and ⅓ cup black sugar, and whisk together until sugar has dissolved.
+- In a large bowl, combine 1 large egg (50 g each w/o shell) and ⅓ cup black sugar.
+Whisk together until the sugar has dissolved.

-- Add 1 tsp oil and whisk together.
+- Add 1 tsp neutral oil and whisk together.

-- Sift 1 cup cake flour, 1 tsp baking powder, and ⅛ tsp kosher salt over the egg and sugar mixture.
+- Sift 1 cup cake flour, 1 tsp baking powder, and ⅛ tsp Diamond Crystal kosher salt over the egg and sugar mixture.

 - Using a silicone spatula, start to combine the dry and wet ingredients.
 If the dough is too wet, you can add extra flour.
-Moisture in the air effects, so you have to decide how your dough is like.
-If you feel that it’s too soft and wet, add more flour 1 Tbsp at a time.
+Humidity and moisture in the air affects your dough.
+If you feel that your dough is too soft and wet, add more flour, 1 Tbsp at a time.
 The consistency is similar to cookie dough, but slightly softer.
 Let the dough rest for an hour.

-- Bring the oil in the deep fryer to 300-320ºF (150-160ºC) over medium-low heat.
-In order to cook inside the dough, we deep fry at low temperature.
-For a medium saucepan, you will need about 3 cups of oil.
-You can use less oil, but you will need to rotate the balls often as they won’t be covered by oil.
+- Bring 3 cups neutral oil in the deep fryer or medium saucepan to 300–320ºF (150–160ºC) over medium-low heat.
+In order to cook the inside of the doughnut, we deep-fry at low temperature.
+(You can use less oil, but you will need to rotate the balls often as they won’t be covered by oil.)

-- Prepare some oil (for rolling the dough) in a small bowl and rub it on your palms which will prevent the dough from sticking to your hands.
+- Prepare some extra oil (for rolling the dough) in a small bowl and rub it on your palms to prevent the dough from sticking to your hands.

-- When the oil in the deep fryer reaches 300-320ºF (150-160ºC), scoop the dough with a cookie scooper and roll into a ball.
-To achieve the same portion size for whatever you're making, a cookie scooper is a great tool to have.
-The size should be slightly bigger than 1 inch (should be around 3 cm).
-We say the size should be Ping-Pong ball size (if that helps).
+- When the oil in the deep fryer reaches 300–320ºF (150–160ºC), scoop the dough with a cookie scooper into your hand and roll it into a ball.
+It should be around 3 cm (slightly bigger than 1 inch) or about the size of a Ping-Pong ball.
+Tip: To achieve the same portion size, a cookie scooper is a great tool to have.

-- As soon as you are done with rolling, start putting the dough balls into the oil.
-They will expand so do not put too many.
+- As soon as you are done rolling the dough, start adding the dough balls to the oil.
+They will expand as they cook, so do not add too many and crowd the pot.

-- When golden brown, about 7-8 minutes of deep frying, pick them up and drain excess oil on a paper towel or wire rack.
+- When golden brown, after about 7–8 minutes of deep-frying, pick them up and drain excess oil on a paper towel or wire rack.
 Let cool for 5 minutes and enjoy!

 To Store